 - Affordable Tuition: Typically, tuition at Shoreline costs only about one-third as much as the same classes at a four-year state school.
-Funding options for Post-Bacc students through FAFSA are limited to a Loan for Prerequisite Courses (one 12 consecutive month period).
+Funding options for Post-Bac services and tuition related to our courses may be accessible by applying for financial aid (FAFSA) but are limited to Loans for Prerequisite Courses (one 12 consecutive month period).
 Students moving to Washington State can apply for residency tuition after 12 months of residency here.
-Post Bac Studies charges a quarterly fee of $45 .
+Post Bac Services charges a quarterly fee of $45.

 Students who have not yet taken prerequisite courses for their chosen professional school, or who have some and need to take additional courses.